woodard/libabigail/doc/manuals/abidiff.rst

     result, no change involving these functions will be emitted in the diff report.

-  * --drop-fn <*regex*>

-    When reading the *first-shared-library* and
-    *second-shared-library* ELF input files, drop the globally defined functions matching a the regular expression *regex*.
-As a result, no change involving these functions will be emitted in the diff report.

   * --drop-var <*regex*>

     When reading the *first-shared-library* and